Leafwing-Studios/fop-rules/docs/rules/combat/environmental-complications.md

 - It costs twice as much movement as usual to travel.
 - Forced movement against you is half as effective.
   Forced movement (other than teleportation) is half as effective on difficult terrain.
-Due to the standard rounding rules, forced movement that only moves creatures 5 feet does not move them at all if they are on a tile that contains difficult terrain.
+Due to the standard rounding rules, forced movement that only moves creatures 1 tile does not move them at all if they are on a tile that contains difficult terrain.

 ## Visibility and Cover